 The BBC’s integrated structure comprised of experts with diverse training permits analysts to work together on projects that require multiple skillsets.
 Each analysis is customized to best fit the needs of the specific project.

 The BBC coordinates directly with other service units such as OHSU’s Advanced Computing Center (ACC) and data-generation cores (e.g., sequencing cores) to ensure data is generated, transferred, and stored efficiently.

 - Project planning and experimental design assistance.

-- Grant review, particularly sections related to bioinformatics and bioinformatics.
+- Grant review, particularly sections related to bioinformatics and biostatistics.